 Of course, Telepresence isn't just about travel avoidance, it can also enable new applications.
 Accenture said that it now uses Telepresence for recruiting for all types of positions because it is much more efficient than a conference call allowing recruiters to see body position and show potential recruits that they are technology innovators.
 Orange also said that another customer was using Telepresence to show its experts based in India to customers.

-Later in the day, Orange Business Services demonstrated the latest in technology with a 3D telepresence system speaking to a customer in Canada and the R&D labs.
+Later in the day, Orange Business demonstrated the latest in technology with a 3D telepresence system speaking to a customer in Canada and the R&D labs.
 Incredible stuff.